rishabhgaur15/business-analytics-portfolio/README.md

 - `/SonicHub` – Customer churn prediction for a digital media platform
 - `/LarchAI` – Deep learning for real-time defect detection in manufacturing

----

-📌 **Tip:** Link this repo in your resume and LinkedIn profile to showcase hands-on project experience.